 "Send soldiers if you wish to end the war by Christmas STOP.
 No Managers needed as stores fully covered STOP".

-Fred was confident that, just five years after opening, the chain had established a repeatable formula.
-In-store there were women who could step up to become Managers.
-Far from accepting help, he accelerated the store openings programme to take advantage of a drop in property prices.
+Fred believed he had a repeatable formula.
+Women could step up as Managers if required.
+Far from accepting help, he accelerated the pace of store openings to exploit a drop in property prices.

 It is hard to imagine now that life continued largely as normal throughout the War.
 It was fought on foreign fields by brave, patriotic volunteers.
 Everyone else tried to keep things normal at home.
 There was no rationing, no curfew and even no black out in the first years of the war.